fbpx

 In 1980, the six-day race returned to America after being away since the very early 1900s.
 Ed Dodd, a math teacher from Collingswood, New Jersey, had been researching the early Pedestrian races of years gone by and organized the “Edward Payson Weston Six-Day Go-As-You-Please Invitational Track Race” held at Cooper River Park’s cinder track in Pennsauken, New Jersey.

 Schwam was hampered by a sore Achilles tendon for the last two days and struggled in the hot summer sun every day.
-During the night she would hallucinate and see things coming out of the puddles.
+During the night, she would hallucinate and see things coming out of the puddles.
 But she still reached 384 miles for second place overall to Park Barner’s 430 miles.
 The next man finished 40 miles behind her.
-Along the way she broke her own 48-hour world record, reaching 158 miles on the second day.
+Along the way, she broke her own modern-era 48-hour world record, reaching 158 miles on the second day.
 She averaged running 18 hours per day.
 Since she was the first woman to compete in a six-day race in modern the modern era, her 384 was also a modern-day record.
-Only Amy Howard of the United States was known to go further, 393 miles, in 1879, at Madison Square Garden.
+Only Amy Howard of the United States was known to go further, 409.1 miles, in 1880, at San Francisco, California.

 Spain Again